CodeNameNoah/ByteBlogger-MVC/README.md

 - Cost-effective: My CMS is cost-effective as it eliminates the need for a technical team to manage website content.
 Business owners can easily manage website content themselves, which reduces the cost of maintaining a website.

 - Scalability: My CMS is scalable, which means that it can accommodate businesses of different sizes and stages of growth.
-As businesses grow and require more functionality, the CMS can be scaled up to meet their needs.\*
+As businesses grow and require more functionality, the CMS can be scaled up to meet their needs.

-To use Insomnia, follow these simple tips:
+To use ByteBlogger, follow these simple steps:

-1. First, open Insomnia and create a new request.
-To do this, click on the New Request button located in the top-left corner of the screen.

-2. Next, choose the HTTP method you want to use.
-You can choose from SEND, GET, POST, PUT, and DELETE.
-Click on the method you want to use, and the appropriate fields will appear in the request.

-3. Enter the URL of the endpoint you want to access.
-This is the address where the API is located.
-The URL will depend on the specific API you are using, so make sure you have the correct URL.

-4. If you are using GET or DELETE, you can add any query parameters in the query parameters section.
-This is where you can add additional information that will help you filter or sort the data you are retrieving.

-5. If you are using POST or PUT, you can add the data you want to send in the request body section.
-This is where you can add new data or update existing data in the API.

-6. Once you have entered all the necessary information, click on the Send button.
-Insomnia will send the request to the API, and you will receive a response in the Response section of the screen.

-7. If the request is successful, you will see the response data in the Response Body section.
-If there are any errors, you will see them in the Response section as well.

-8. If you want to save the request for future use, click on the Save button located in the top-left corner of the screen.
-You can then access the saved request from the sidebar on the left side of the screen.
+1. Upon entering the website, click on Login within the upper right corner

+2. If you are a new user, create an account.

+3. If you are a returning user, you should be logged in.
+If you are not logged in still, enter in your same login credentials.

+4. Now that you are authenticated, you can create a post by clicking on the user-friendly interface buttons.

 Note: Make sure you have a MySQL server running on your computer with the appropriate database schema and data tables for the application to function correctly.